30 Sep 2024

 Quite recently, the Amelia Scott - a cultural hub housing a library, art gallery, and museum - has become popular with bibliophiles owing to the annual Tunbridge Wells Literary Festival.

 The attractions in and around Tunbridge never cease to amaze, be it Dunorlan Park with its boats and ducks or the popular ice skating rink at Calverley Grounds.
-The Groombridge Farm Shop towards the west of town sells outstanding groceries and baked goods.
+The Groombridge Farm Shop, located towards the west of town, sells outstanding groceries and baked goods.

 The village of Penshurst, which is only a 15-minute drive from town, has the famous Kingdom café and cycling club for friends and family to relax.
 Tunbridge Wells also offers sports and fitness facilities at places such as SPN and One Warwick Park Hotel.
 Did you also know that the ancestral home of Anne Boleyn - Penshurst Place & Gardens - is only two miles from the charming town?

 If living in Tunbridge Wells is on the cards for you, our Tunbridge Wells removals branch will be best equipped for you.
-With a legacy spanning 165 years, you can trust us with your move.
-Our pre-move checklist will help you keep those moving-day nerves at bay.
+With a legacy spanning 170 years, you can trust us with your move.
+In the meantime, our pre-move checklist will help you keep those moving-day nerves at bay.